Book 8

 A) Answer these questions:

-1. How long did Tom and Elizabeth marry ?
+1. How long after their marriage did Tom and Elizabeth move to a flat?

-6. What did Tom always do when he and Elizabeth first married?
+7. What did Tom use to do when they were first married?

-10. What did Elizabeth ask her husband then?
+9. What question did Elizabeth ask her husband?

 B) Which words in the story mean the opposite of: